 An obvious example is a bully, who brings others down to raise himself up, but this can happen all in your mind.

 It needn’t be that extreme.
 Hidden shame, or internalized shame, might come out through talking down to those you teach or supervise, people of a different class or culture, or someone you judge.
 Another symptom is frequent idealization of others, because you feel so low in comparison.

 The problem with these defenses is that if you aren’t aware of your shame, it doesn’t go away.
 Instead, it persists and mounts up.

 The first is functional, derived from Darwinian theory.
 Functionalists see shame as adaptive to relationships and culture.
 It helps you to be acceptable and fit in and behave morally in society.

-Healing requires a safe environment where you can begin to be vulnerable, express yourself, and receive acceptance and empathy.
-Then you’re able to internalize a new experience and begin to revise your beliefs about yourself.
-It may require revisiting shame-inducing events or past messages and re-evaluating them from a new perspective.
+This may require revisiting shame-inducing events or past messages and re-evaluating them from a new perspective.
 Usually it takes an empathic therapist or counselor to create that space so that you can incrementally tolerate self-loathing and the pain of shame enough to self-reflect upon it until it dissipates.

-You can raise your self-esteem to heal your shame with my e-book, 10 Steps to Self-Esteem: How to Stop Self-Criticism, available at www.whatiscodependency.com/ and online booksellers.
+You can raise your self-esteem to heal your shame with my e-book, “10 Steps to Self-Esteem: How to Stop Self-Criticism,” available at www.whatiscodependency.com/ and online booksellers.